-The Company's exploration team remains active in Mexico and continues to cost-effectively build a strong asset portfolio of gold, silver and copper exploration projects.
-The Company continues to focus on northern and central Mexico where it has exploration partners funding programs have focused on gold, silver and copper.
+The Company's exploration team remains active in Mexico and has also added two gold projects in Ontario, Canada continuing to cost-effectively build a strong asset portfolio of gold, silver and copper exploration projects.
+The Company continues to focus on northern and central Mexico where it has exploration partners funding programs have focused on gold, silver and copper and is seeking new partnerships in eastern, Canada.